K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 ##### <a name="17"/>2.5.6.
 Unbind API Guide
 Refer: Brokers that do not provide binding services do not need to implement the Unbind API.
 When a broker receives an unbind request from an open cloud platform, it deletes all resources created by the bind.
-If deleted, service is inaccessible.
+If deleted, the service is inaccessible.

 1. Request
 1.1.
 Route